michaelbarton/jupyer-pytest-api-examples/src/pytest_api_examples.md

   https://docs.pytest.org/en/latest/fixture.html#scope-sharing-fixtures-across-classes-modules-packages-or-session

-In the example above the code after the `yield` runs every time the fixture is used, this might be inappropriate if the fixture computationally expensive.
+In the example above the code after the `yield` runs every time the fixture is used, this might be inappropriate if the fixture is computationally expensive.
 An alternative to caching the result (described below), would be to set the scope of the fixture with `pytest.fixture(scope=...)`.
 For example `pytest.fixture(scope="session")` will run only once for the entire pytest session.
 Possible values for `scope=...` are `["class", "module", "package", "session"]`.
 A `Callable` can also be passed which will be evaluated once, see [dynamic scope][].

 [dynamic scope]: https://docs.pytest.org/en/latest/fixture.html#dynamic-scope